adus/portal-documentation/_documents/access_examples.md

 #### Curl Example \#2 - Highways Data, Limited by Days of Week Over a Range of Dates

-The following sample request for data from the Highways dataset returns CSV formatted data with a 15 minute resolution for the highways with ID values 3 and 51 (I-205 NB and I-205 NB Washington) for Wednesdays, Thursdays and Fridays only, within a date range of May 05, 2020 and May 15, 2020.
+The following sample request for data from the Highways dataset returns CSV formatted data with a 15 minute resolution for the highways with ID values 3 and 51 (I-205 NB and I-205 NB Washington) for Wednesdays, Thursdays, and Fridays only, within a date range of May 05, 2020, and May 15, 2020.

 `curl "http://new.portal.its.pdx.edu:8080/highways/api/freewaydata/?start_date=2020-05-04&end_date=2020-05-15&days_of_week=3&days_of_week=4&days_of_week=5&format=csv&highway_id=3&highway_id=54&resolution=01"%"3A00"%"3A00" -H 'Host: new.portal.its.pdx.edu:8080' -H 'Referer: http://new.portal.its.pdx.edu:8080/downloads/ -o highways_data.csv'`